torvalds/linux/Documentation/driver-api/vfio-mediated-device.rst

 ==================================================

-The management interface through sysfs enables user space software, such as libvirt, to query and configure mediated devices in a hardware-agnostic fashion.
+The management interface through sysfs enables user space software, such as libvirt, to query and configure mediated devices in a hardware-agyesstic fashion.
 This management interface provides flexibility to the underlying physical device's driver to support features such as: